davidmcclure/stacks/docs/cluster.md

 # JSON format

 During the extraction jobs, the adapters map the texts into a common JSON format.
-Right now, this looks like:
+For now this is very minimal, but it will grow as we figure out what kind of metadata is most useful.
+Here's _For Whom the Bell Tolls_:

 ```python
 {